springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-04-content.md

 after: 2
 ```

-Next, we will setup the maven plugin that allows for both service to contract test exectuion, and contract to stub (contract embodied as a stand-alone mock service) generation.
-This gives the necessary `verification` steps that ensure the contract works against the service.
+Next, we will setup the maven plugin that allows for both service-to-contract (verify service works as stated in the contract) test verification, and contract to stub (contract embodied as a stand-alone mock service) generation.

 ```editor:select-matching-text
 file: ~/cat-service/pom.xml